meckgale/chatbotApp/README.md

 # ChatBot

-A chatbot applciation created using ExpressJS, ReactJS and MongoDB.
+A chatbot application created using ExpressJS, ReactJS and MongoDB.

 The session stores 10 predefined questions along with the user's answers to each question